kunaldhanwaria/llm-benchmarks/README.md

 # 🔍 Evaluate Gemma 3 on Colab

+A simple guide to evaluate Gemma 3B (or any other language model) using the LM Evaluation Harness on Google Colab.

 ## ⚙️ Set Up Environment

 1. Install the required packages (`torch`, `transformers`, `accelerate`, `bitsandbytes`, `lm-evaluation-harness`).